ddkroese40/GenomeSNP_rewrite/README.md

 # GenomeSNP_rewrite
-Given a genome sequence, annotation, and codons will create new genome sequence replacing selected genes with selected replacement
+Given a genome sequence, annotation, and codons will create new genome sequence replacing selected CDS in genes with selected replacement.
+Annotation is a gff3 file and genome sequence and codons are fasta files.
+The Annotation and Codons must be in asending order and cannot have overlap between CDS's.  provided a Codon_sorter.py file to sort file in ascending order if it isn't already.
+Also provided test files for viewing desired syntax and running unit tests.